alexhova/alex-domain/content/about/_index.md

 ---
 title: "about"
+description: "this is the \"about\" page where i suppose i'll be telling you about myself and this site"
 ---

-This is the "About" page where I suppose I'll be telling you about myself and this site.
  I like turtles.